ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/install/upgrade/yaml/emissary-3.4/emissary-3.X.md

 1. **Install new CRDs.**

-   Before installing $productName$ $version$ itself, you need to update the CRDs in your cluster.
-This is mandatory during any upgrade of $productName$.
+   Before installing Emissary $version$ itself, you need to update the CRDs in your cluster.
+This is mandatory during any upgrade of Emissary.

    ```bash
    kubectl apply -f https://app.getambassador.io/yaml/emissary/$version$/emissary-crds.yaml